Introducing The Milwaukee 2790-20 Jobsite Radio

 As you can see from the image this is a simplified job site radio that is much smaller than the best one.
 It runs off the Milwaukee M12 series batteries and a full charge should get you to 5-6 hours without a break of listening.

 Here’s the Milwaukee jobsite radio that also has a charger.
-It is in the low $200s depending where you buy it and as you can see has a great big sound system.
+It is affordable depending where you buy it and as you can see has a great big sound system.